i8sumPi/basic-physics/README.md

 ```

 # Graphics
 Right now, the graphics and display of the objects is pretty bland.
 You might want to add your own custom graphics.
 You can do this by changing the function used to draw the objects.
+Make sure to change ths function before defining the first object in order to not use the old drawing function.

-To make all of the rectangles red, use:
+To change the function for drawing rectangles, to make all of the rectangles red, use:
 ```js
 Rectangle.prototype.draw = function(){
   //enter custom drawing function here